haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

 * When all *init containers* are successfully completed, the pod's regular containers are all created in parallel.

+* Perhaps surprisingly, if the restart policy is set to `Never` and the startup hook fails, the pod's status is shown as `Completed`
+  *even though the post-start hook failed*.

+* The pod's containers are terminated in parallel.

+* Any time you delete a pod, the pod's `terminationGracePeriodSeconds` determines the amount of time the pod is given to shut down, but you can override this time when you execute the `kubectl delete` command using the `--grace-period` command line option.

 ## Mounting storage volumes into the Pod's containers